status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

 ### 2. Generate keys

 !!! tip "Live image"
-    You can increase the security of this process by downloading a [Live linux image](https://ubuntu.com/tutorials/try-ubuntu-before-you-install).
+    You can increase the security of this process by downloading a [Live Linux image](https://ubuntu.com/tutorials/try-ubuntu-before-you-install).
 To do so, copy `deposit` to a USB stick, boot into the live image, and run the tool from inside the image.
-    Make sure you **don't** enable Wifi and unplug any Ethernet cables when using this process.
+    Make sure you **don't** enable Wi-Fi and unplug any Ethernet cables when using this process.

 The deposit tool generates a seed phrase, and uses this to create validator and withdrawal keys.